ArchieMucharla/ArchieMucharla/README.md

 I enjoy working on:
 - Intelligent systems that help people make better decisions (leveraging historical data in the best possible way).
-- Thoughtful, accessible design — I started as a designer and still always approach projects with a UX/aesthetics-focused mind.
+- Thoughtful, accessible design — I always approach projects with a UX/aesthetics-focused mind.
+People need to ENJOY the experience of using the product!
 - Finding creative ways to automate/optimize the boring, redundant tasks.
+- Storytelling with data: EDA, visualizations, just trying everything and being a detective to find patterns in data.

 ---